handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 Try it out:

-1. Click on a column label (A, B, C) to sort the rows by a single column.
+1. Click on a column label to sort the rows by a single column.
 2. Hold down <kbd>**Cmd**</kbd>/<kbd>**Ctrl**</kbd>.
 3. Click on other column labels to apply additional levels of sort criteria.